 Waterbury Area Development Committee identifies new market opportunities for the traditional commercial district, strengthens existing businesses and helps recruit new businesses.
 Projects include: annual economic data collection and quarterly business mixers.

 Design Committee plays a key role in shaping the physical image of Main Street as a place attractive to shoppers, investors, business owners and visitors.
 Projects include summer and fall flower barrel plantings, holiday trees, and banners.

-Marketing Committee works to promote Waterbury as a destination center of commerce, culture, and community life for residents and visitors alike.
+Tourism and Marketing Committee works to promote Waterbury as a destination center of commerce, culture, and community life for residents and visitors alike.
 Projects include the Waterbury Arts Fest and Friday Night Block Party and the Wrap It Up & Win Holiday shopping campaign.

 Volunteer Corps are community members who are interested in supporting RW with time and talent.
 Corps members receive emails when help is needed.
 Projects may include planting barrels, working at the Waterbury Arts Fest, and helping in the office.

 Kathy O’Dell Community Service Award

 First awarded in 2003, the Annual Community Service Award aims to honor local businesses or individuals who have contributed to the continued revitalization of Waterbury, and especially its downtown.
 The Kathy O’Dell Community Service Award is given annually by RW in recognition of a business or individuals who give back to their community.
 Kathy O’Dell was a founding member of RW, who served as the organization’s first president in 1991; she passed away in February of 2005.